AnshPKachalia/IntroToIM/Final/journal.md

         <li> Conducted a little more user testing to see if the changes made were helpful or not
           <li> Received feedback that I looks like 1, so changed that as the key for instructions.
 Also user said font is hard to read.
           <li> Tidied up the code and documentation
+            <li> I also learnt a bit about the creative process.
+It is important to design a game how you want but then even more important to get user feedback.
+Users point out so many things that, I as the creator did not even consider.
             </ul>